Emily Williamson

-Emily Williamson (née Bateson; 17 April 1855 – 12 January 1936), was an English philanthropist.
-She was co-founder of the Society for the Protection of Birds, which became the RSPB with Eliza Phillips in 1891.
-The Society for the Protection of Birds was granted 'Royal' status in 1904.
+Emily Williamson (17 April 1855 – 12 January 1936), was an English philanthropist.
+She was founder of the Society for the Protection of Birds. which was granted 'Royal' status in 1904.
 In 1891 she also established the Gentlewomen's Employment Association in Manchester.

 Personal life

 Emily Bateson was born at Highfield, Lancaster, in April 1855.
 She was the daughter of Frederick Septimus Bateson and Eliza Frost.
 She settled in Didsbury after her marriage on 8 June 1882 to Robert Wood Williamson, where they lived until their relocation to The Copse, Brook, Surrey, in 1912.
 When Robert died in 1932, Emily moved to London where she remained for the rest of her life.
 She died at home in Kensington on 12 January 1936, aged 80.
 The couple did not have any children.

-Society for the Protection of Birds
+Royal Society for the Protection of Birds

 Williamson disapproved of the use of bird feathers in fashion, both due to the reduction of bird population and the cruelty of plume hunting.
 In February 1889 she founded the Society for the Protection of Birds, a group of women who pledged not to wear feathers from most birds.
 Explicit exceptions included birds killed for food and the ostrich, because the harvesting of its tail feathers was not painful.
 The society later became the Royal Society for the Protection of Birds in 1904.

 The early efforts of the Society were lauded in the press, including an endorsement in Punch in October 1889, although Punch questioned the degree of restriction imposed by the group: "Not a very severe self-denying ordinance that, Ladies?"
-In 1891 Williamson's group merged with a similar organisation, organised by Eliza Phillips and focused on both "fur and feather".
-The headquarters of the merged Society for the Protection of Birds was moved to London.
+In 1891 the headquarters was moved to London.
 Hannah Poland took over from Williamson as secretary, and Winifred, the Duchess of Portland became president.
 Williamson took a vice-presidency which she would retain until her death.
 She also continued to serve as secretary in various branches through most of the rest of her life, according to where she lived: in Didsbury (1891–1911), Brook, Surrey (1912–1931), and London (1931 – ca. 1934).

 In the period from 1891 to 1899, membership expanded from 1,200 to over 20,000.
 Among the membership, once men were included, was William Henry Hudson.
 In 1904, the Royal Society for the Protection of Birds was incorporated by Royal Charter, and the group began charging membership fees.
 That year was the only one in which Williamson spoke at an annual meeting, reflecting on the growth of the organization from "when it was a very small fledgling, and had no dreams of soaring to the heights which it had reached".

 The historical work Mrs Pankhurst's Purple Feather covers the personalities of those involved in the early days of the (R)SPB.